On the stability of matrix-valued Riccati diffusions: Abstract

 \section{Abstract}

 The stability properties of matrix-valued Riccati diffusions are investigated.
 The matrix-valued Riccati diffusion processes considered in this work are of interest in their own right, as a rather prototypical model of a matrix-valued quadratic stochastic process.
-In addition, this class of stochastic models arise in signal processing and data assimilation, and more particularly in ensemble Kalman-Bucy filtering theory.
-In this context, the Riccati diffusion represents the flow of the sample covariance matrices associated with McKean-Vlasov-type interacting Kalman-Bucy filters.
 Under rather natural observability and controllability conditions, we derive time-uniform moment and fluctuation estimates and exponential contraction inequalities.
 Our approach combines spectral theory with nonlinear semigroup methods and stochastic matrix calculus.
+This analysis seem to be the first of its kind for this class of matrix-valued stochastic differential equation.
+This class of stochastic models arise in signal processing and data assimilation, and more particularly in ensemble Kalman-Bucy filtering theory.
+In this context, the Riccati diffusion represents the flow of the sample covariance matrices associated with McKean-Vlasov-type interacting Kalman-Bucy filters.
 The analysis developed here applies to filtering problems with unstable signals.
-This analysis seem to be the first of its kind for this class of matrix-valued stochastic differential equation.

 {

 }